 Ruth McElroy is Professor of Creative Industries and Director of the Creative Industries Research Institute at the University of South Wales, which draws together more than 30 researchers working in art, broadcasting, drama, film, music, photography, and media studies.
 Ruth lectures in TV Studies, consumer cultures, and media audiences.
 She is also co-director, with Professor Lisa Lewis, of the Centre for the Study of Media and Culture in Small Nations.

 A professional musician since 1987, during which time I have co-written and/or performed on records selling over 10 million copies.
 I have also been lecturing in Higher Education since 2009, focusing on the area of Popular Music.
-I am currently in the final year of my doctoral research, which is concerned with the situated realities and practice of contemporary music-makers.
+I have completed my doctoral research, which is concerned with the situated realities and practice of contemporary music-makers.

 Márta Minier is Lecturer in Drama at the University of South Wales.
 She has published widely in the fields of Shakespeare studies and adaptation and translation studies.
 Her main research interests also include the biopic, biography, biographical drama and European theatre (with an emphasis on Central and Eastern Europe).
 She has co-edited a journal issue on Hamlet and poetry for New Readings and a collection of articles on the contemporary British biopic for Ashgate.
 Márta is joint editor of the Journal of Adaptation in Film & Performance and one of the associate editors of the theatre studies journal Symbolon.